What To Do After a Car Accident: 7 Steps

 Remember, even a relatively minor accident can cause conditions such as whiplash and herniated discs.
 Take it easy until you have seen a doctor.

-After everyone’s health status has been checked, you should contact the police and report the crash.
+After everyone’s health status has been checked, you should call the police and report the crash.

 Sometimes, individuals are eager to leave the scene quickly and get on with their day.
 But we have handled cases where the other driver admitted fault at the scene and the parties agree to handle it amicably…only to have the other driver deny being at fault later.
 And don’t admit to being at fault in the accident, even if you believe you caused the crash.